shubhamgohad221997/Anthropologie.com/README.md

-# Urban_Company
+# Anthropologie

-# Construct Week of Unit-4 | Project-Urban_Company
+# Construct Week of Unit-4 | Project-Anthropologie

-Hello Everyone, I am building a clone of Urban_Company .
+Hello Everyone, I am building a clone of Anthropologie .
 Currently, I am pursuing the Full Stack Web Development course at Masai School.
 I am in last week of unit 4 which is known by construct week .
-In this week I am build the clone of Urban_Company which is given by Masai School .
+In this week I am build the clone of Anthropologie which is given by Masai School .

-# About Project | Urban_Company
+# About Project | Anthropologie

-Urban Company is your one-stop destination for expert local services.
-Get dozens of trusted professionals near you to take care of all your home and beauty product provider.
+Anthropologie is a unique, full-lifestyle shopping destination, with a mostly exclusive assortment of clothing, shoes, accessories, beauty, furniture, home
 # Tech Stacks Used for Cloning Website By Me:
 HTML :2.1%